January 13, 2023 8 min read

 • This may seem counterintuitive, but don’t make your bed in the morning.
 When your bed is made, it harbors moisture and creates a damp, dark place where dust mites can thrive.
 If you leave your bed unmade, it helps to “air” it out and exposes dust mites to light, which could help to kill them off.

 • Try to keep bedroom clutter to a minimum.
-Stuffed animals and decorative items are just safe harbors where dust and other airborne particles can thrive.
-It also makes cleaning your bedroom more labor-intensive, so stick to a simple, clean, and minimalist bedroom to help prevent allergy flare-ups.
+Stuffed animals and decorative items only serve as safe harbors where dust and other airborne particles will thrive.
+Excess clutter and decor also make cleaning your bedroom more labor-intensive, so stick to a simple, clean, and minimalist bedroom to help prevent allergy flare-ups and make your life easier.

-• You may enjoy sleeping with your furry family member, but the presence of pets in the bedroom can increase the volume of pet dander in the air and on furniture and bedding.
+• You may enjoy sleeping with your furry family member, allowing pets in the bedroom can increase the volume of pet dander in the air and on furniture and bedding.
 Consider giving your pet a separate place in another room where they can get a good night's sleep.
-Keep your pets out of the bedroom by closing the door so they won't be tempted to roam around and cause the fur to start flying around.
+Keep your pets out of the bedroom by closing the door so they aren't tempted to roam around and cause the fur to start flying around.

 Close up on sand linen sheets